alhewitt/alhewitt.github.io/direct-detection.md

 The angular momentum flux of the Sun can be calculated theoretically.
 Magneto Hydrodynamic (MHD) models can be used to obtain a value, and there are many methods of doing so.
 One such method uses the open flux.

-The open flux, the flux along the open field lines in the solar magnetic field, can be related to the Alfv\'en radius.
-This is the radius at which the bulk velocity of the waves in the magnetic field equals the Alfv\'en velocity (Belenkaya et al., 2014).
-This radius is important, as mathematically, the stresses in the magnetic field exert the torque required to produce co-rotation at the Alfv\'en radius (Weber and Davis, 1967), though this does not happen physically.
+The open flux, the flux along the open field lines in the solar magnetic field, can be related to the Alfvén radius.
+This is the radius at which the bulk velocity of the waves in the magnetic field equals the Alfvén velocity (Belenkaya et al., 2014).
+This radius is important, as mathematically, the stresses in the magnetic field exert the torque required to produce co-rotation at the Alfvén radius (Weber and Davis, 1967), though this does not happen physically.
 Knowing this distance, it is possible to calculate the torque on the Sun due to the magnetic stresses.

 Open flux is defined as
 \begin{equation}